 The primary duties of the NC are to review the structure, size and composition and diversity of the Board, identify individuals suitably qualified to become members of the Board, assess the independence of INEDs and make recommendations to the Board on the appointment or re-appointment of the Directors.
 Where vacancies on the Board exist, the NC will carry out the selection process by making reference to the skills, experience, professional knowledge, personal integrity and time commitments of the proposed candidates, including the independence status in the case of an INED, the Company's needs and other relevant statutory requirements and regulations according to the Director's Nomination Policy, further details of which are set out in the below paragraph "Director's Nomination Policy".

-During the year ended 31 March 2021, the NC had reviewed the structure, size and composition of the Board; recommended the Directors for re-election at annual general meeting of the Company; and assessed the independence of the INEDs.
+During the year ended 31 March 2022, the NC had reviewed the structure, size and composition of the Board; assessed the independence of the INEDs; and made recommendation to the Board regarding the appointment of Director.

 Remuneration Committee